 - Money market account rates: 0.07%

-Since the Federal Reserve lowered the fed funds rate twice in March, CD and money market account (MMA) rates have been declining at many banks.
-Declining Treasurys may also cause CD rates to decrease.
+Since the Federal Reserve lowered the fed funds rate to near-zero in March 2020, CD and money market account (MMA) rates have been declining at many banks.
+Declining Treasury yields may also cause CD rates to decrease.

 Latest CD rates: 3-month trend